Closing Your Pool for Winter

 Drain It Down

-For in-ground pools, lower the water level below the skimmer mouth or tile line.
-Above-ground owners often drain just enough so that the water won't crack the skimmer or pump.
+For in-ground pools, lower the water below the skimmer mouth or tile line.
+For above-ground pools, drop it just enough that the level sits below the skimmer and pump so neither cracks.

 Blow Out the Lines